 How the Test is Performed

 Polyps are growths of tissue that may be attached by a stalk-like structure (a pedicle ).
-They are commonly found in organs with many blood vessels, such as the uterus, colon , and nose .
+Polyps are commonly found in organs with many blood vessels.
+Such organs include the uterus, colon , and nose .

-How a polyp biopsy is taken depends on the location:
+How a polyp biopsy is done depends on the location:

-For areas of the body that can be seen, a numbing medication is applied to the skin.
+For areas of the body that can be seen or where the polyp can be felt, a numbing medicine is applied to the skin.
 Then a small piece of the tissue that appears to be abnormal is removed.
-This tissue is sent to a laboratory, where it is tested to see if it is cancerous.
+This tissue is sent to a laboratory.
+There, it is tested to see if it is cancerous.

 How to Prepare for the Test

 If the biopsy is in the nose or another surface that is open or can be seen, no special preparation is needed.
-However, it may be a good idea to fast for a few hours before the biopsy.
+Your health care provider will tell you if you need to not eat or drink anything (fast) before the biopsy.

-Biopsies of polyps inside the body are done during procedures (for example, EGD or colonoscopy).
-Usually you will not feel anything during or after the biopsy.
+Biopsies of polyps inside the body are done during procedures such as EGD or colonoscopy.
+Usually, you will not feel anything during or after the biopsy.

 Why the Test is Performed

-Examination of the biopsy shows the polyp to be benign (not cancer).
+Examination of the biopsy sample shows the polyp to be benign (not cancerous).